-Utilities take center stage
+Utilities take centre stage

 The World Bank tells us that the current global electrification rate is sitting at about 90% and has risen by over 15% in just 20 years.
 It is utility companies around the globe that are delivering that energy and – no strangers to disruption and change – they have been keeping our power flowing for well over a century.
-But as the post-pandemic dust begins to settle, key players in the utilities industry are taking a good look around and realizing that they’re operating in a very different landscape than ever before.
-If the energy sector wishes to meet its net-zero goals and still remain profitable, it will mean addressing new players and practices and responding to rapidly changing customer demands and behaviors.
+But as the post-pandemic dust begins to settle, key players in the utilities industry are taking a good look around and realising that they’re operating in a very different landscape than ever before.
+If the energy sector wishes to meet its net-zero goals and still remain profitable, it will mean addressing new players and practices and responding to rapidly changing customer demands and behaviours.

 When it comes to clean energy transition, the world will be looking to the utilities sector for leadership and technological innovation as we collectively strive for decarbonization.

 Energy transition refers to the shift from fossil-based systems of energy production and consumption – including oil, natural gas, and coal – to renewable energy sources such as wind and solar.
 The shift also encompasses the trend toward a connected network of distributed energy sources and away from traditionally centralised utilities and single sources of power.

 Decarbonization and the economic shift toward sustainable energy